Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

   - Spike is intargated about how he got the informatioand is eventualy threaten of scene/script
   - Spike you've been found out they made me I had no choice sorry makkusu

+You shouldn't treat Citizens race poorly or oppress them not for the sake of altruism but for the sake of the children's children as they never know when a grandchild may become apart of the citizens you hate so much.
+And if people in power create a world that hates citizens then your future grandchild may be the one that is hated is that what you really want - Bursun/Makkusu»Yaharia